cosicp/cosic/utilities/utilities.md

 ## Available OpenFOAM Utilities

-Here you will find a collection of OpenFOAM utilities designed to streamline simulation workflows and enhance productivity.
-These utilities are categorized for easy navigation and usage.
+Here you will find a collection of OpenFOAM utilities designed to help with the workflow during .